-As you can see in the previous paragraphs, how the standards of business performance differed from one area to another.
+As you can see in the previous paragraphs, business performance standards differed from one area to another.

 The standards are an effective way to evaluate organizations.

-Business performance standards can be defined as indicators that can be used to evaluate and correct the level of business performance within organizations.
-These indicators define some of the values and levels that must be reached in order to gain acceptance from governments or other institutions.
+Business performance standards can be defined as indicators that can evaluate and correct business performance within organizations.
+These indicators represent some of the values and levels that must be reached to gain acceptance from governments or other institutions.

-The difference between KPIs and BPIs: The KPIs are set by the organization as its internal goals. on other hand, the BPS are placed by external parties such as governments and various institutions, as a requirement for something.
+The difference between KPIs and BPIs: The organization sets the KPIs as its internal goals. on the other hand, the BPS is placed by external parties such as governments and various institutions as a requirement.